mathsman2010/personal-site-niu/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Laboratory Jacques-Louis Lions, Sorbonne University
+- name: Laboratoire Jacques-Louis Lions, Sorbonne Université
   url: https://www.ljll.math.upmc.fr/

 # Interests to show in About widget